About The Lothropp Family Foundation

 Some members are working on an update of the Lo/Lathrop Genealogy by E.B.
 Huntington, published in 1884.
 This update is to include female descendants.
 When published, the update will be available to descendants, and to the Sturgis and Mormon Libraries for their genealogical collections.

 Tracing our roots and learning about our ancestors provides perspective and depth to our lives in the present as described in the poem All In The Family by Eben W. Keyes II.

-NewsletterWe publish a newsletter three or four times a year to keep members informed of our organization and in touch with each other.
+NewsletterA newsletter is published three times a year to keep members informed of our organization and in touch with each other.

 We include a Search And Discover column for those who have questions about their lineage.
 We feature a Milestones column where we recognize birthdays over 90 and anniversaries over 50, as well as significant accomplishments by our members.
 The use of these columns as well as the letter is free to all members.

 MembershipMembership is for one calendar year, from January 1st to December 31st, at a cost of $25, and is open to: